wtPLSQL/wtPLSQL/docs/demo/ut_str.md

 ## Original Example

 The [original "ut_str" example](https://utplsql.org/utPLSQL/v2.3.1/testfunc.html) is in the utPLSQL documentation.
-The PL/SQL source for the package that will be tested is somewhat elusive.
+The PL/SQL source for the package to be tested is somewhat elusive.
 It is not on the website, but in the "examples" source in a files called "str.pks" and "str.pkb".
-This example is the unique case of a self-testing package in utPLSQL.
+This example is the unique case of a self-testing package in utPLSQL, which is also discussed in the [Put Test Code in Same Package](https://utplsql.org/utPLSQL/v2.3.1/samepack.html) web page.
 Since it is a self-testing package, all the source is included in this web page.

 ## Test Package Conversion